rafaelchiti/react_scaffolding/README.md

 For more detailed reference continue reading.

+## Rational behing the stack

+Check the resources [section](https://github.com/rafaelchiti/react_scaffolding/wiki/resources) for talks and explanations on WHY the stack I present here.

 ### Bundle process

 The scaffolding provides a feature-rich configuration for delivering the application as well as a rich development experience.